Farmhouse Kitchen Cabinet Ideas: Designer Inspiration for 2026

 Image courtesy of Colette Interiors

-White kitchen cabinets are paired with white subway tile backsplash, marble countertops, and brass and black hardware in this lovely farmhouse kitchen.
+White kitchen cabinets are paired with a white subway tile backsplash, marble countertops, and brass and black hardware in this lovely farmhouse kitchen.

 White Cabinets with Black Hardware and Wood Island